microsoft/Microsoft-365-Defender-Hunting-Queries/General queries/insider-threat-detection-queries.md

 //Access after Termination
 //
 // Look for any activity by a terminated employee account creating a
-// NetworkCommunicationEvents after they were released let TermAccount = 'FORMER_EMPLOYEE_NAME';  // Could also use SID let ReleaseTime = datetime("M/D/Y H:M:S AM/PM");
+// DeviceNetworkEvents after they were released let TermAccount = 'FORMER_EMPLOYEE_NAME';  // Could also use SID let ReleaseTime = datetime("M/D/Y H:M:S AM/PM");
 //